elastisys/compliantkubernetes/docs/mission-and-vision.md

 ## Purpose

-The Compliant Kubernetes Mission and Vision statements support [Elastisys's Mission and Vision](https://elastisys.com/about/).
+The Compliant Kubernetes Mission and Vision statements support [Elastisys' Mission and Vision](https://elastisys.com/about/).
 They provide a "northern star" to orient development.

 ## Statements